gokulavasan/CDAPApps/TwitterHashTagSuggestion/README.md

 Visit [HTTP RESTful API](http://docs.cask.co/cdap/current/en/api.html#http-restful-api) for more info.

-Follow the latest on CDAP on irc freenode (#cdap channel) and cdap-user@googlegroups.com.
+Follow the latest on CDAP on irc.freenode.net (#cdap channel) and cdap-user@googlegroups.com.

 ## License and Trademarks